 - Constant fatigue

-- Correcting underlying causes such as high blood pressure and sleep apnea
+- Correcting and effectively controlling underlying causes, such as high blood pressure, diabetes and sleep apnea

 - Making lifestyle adjustments, including exercising and restricting salt and fluid intake

-- Taking medicines to control high blood pressure, heart rhythm problems and fluid buildup
+- Taking medicines to control heart rhythm problems and fluid buildup

-- Implanting wireless devices (cardioMEMS) to monitor and transmit real-time pulmonary artery pressure changes to nurses and doctors
+- Implanting wireless devices (cardioMEMS) to remotely transmit real-time pulmonary artery pressure changes to your care team